 I just finished giving a speech at the Kinam Hotel in Port-au-Prince, Haiti.
-The audience applauded enthusiastically.
-I felt good, elevated.
-I had spoken to more than 100 attendees, including MTPTC (the Haitian Public Works Ministry) engineers, ministry directors, nongovernmental organization (NGO) partners and the media.
+The applause afterward left me with a good, warm feeling.
+I’d spoken to more than 100 attendees, including MTPTC (the Haitian Public Works Ministry) engineers, ministry directors, nongovernmental organization (NGO) partners and the media.
 This event was to celebrate the achievements of the MTPTC engineers since the 2010 earthquake.

 I have had probably more than 50 speaking engagements each year for the last several years, for many different types of audiences, and giving speeches has become somewhat routine.
 Sometimes it feels like I am just going through the motions—but not this time.
 It was a great audience, and my emotions were high.
 I had worked closely with these people for the past 30 months.
 They were my colleagues, friends and students.
 These young Haitian engineers had worked hard to save their country after an unprecedented disaster.
 Although they had been totally unprepared, Haitians had stepped up and proved the world wrong about their abilities.